LuffyKudo/Lidraughts-Themes/Shogi-Themed Checkers∕Draughts/README.md

 - Boards and pieces included
 - Works with both 8x8 (32 fields) and 10x10 (50 fields) boards
 - Works with all variants
-- Words with matches, puzzles, analysis and board editor
+- Works with matches, puzzles, analysis and board editor

 # Lidraughts Sreenshots